jckuri/Heroku_FastAPI/starter/Model_Card.md

 ## Metrics

-This model was evaluated with the metrics precision, recall, and Fbeta.
+This model was evaluated with the metrics precision, recall, Fbeta, and F1-score.

 ```
 Precision = TruePositives / (TruePositives + FalsePositives)